Urban-Analytics/dust/Projects/ABM_DA/experiments/PhillTransPaper_experiments 2/README.txt

 =================================================================================================================
 * gcs_final_real_data/: Folder with real data organized by frame and with an activation.dat file with initial parameters.

+* stationsim_gcs_model_orig.py: python3 file with the StationSim model.

-* stationsim_gcs_model.py: python3 file with the StationSim model (last version).
+* stationsim_gcs_model_temper.py: python3 file with the tempered version of StationSim model.

+* particle_filter_gcs_temper.py: python3 file with a tempered Particle Filter.

-* particle_filter_gcs.py: python3 file with the Particle Filter code adapted to use external data.
+* particle_filter_gcs_orig.py: python3 file with the Particle Filter code adapted to use external data.

 * run_pf_exp#.py: python3 files to run the experiments for the PhillTransPaper, where # = 1, 2, 3, 4.